des4maisons/til/til.md

 # everything else

+* Use [the github search documentation page](https://help.github.com/articles/searching-code/) to learn all the fancy things you can do with search.
+The [advanced search page](https://github.com/search/advanced) doesn't have nearly as many useful keywords.
 * downforeveryoneorjustme.com/<another-url> is a way of checking if another party sees something as being down
 * [Here are the available functions to apply to your datadog